Agaiambo

 Agaiambo is a swamp in Oro Province, Papua New Guinea.
-The swamp was previously noted for a Pygmy race of inhabitants also called Agaiambo.

 During the Second World War a US Air Force Boeing B-17 Flying Fortress crashed into the area.
 In 1972 the plane was rediscovered nicknamed The Swamp Ghost.

-The Agaiambo or Agaumbu were a race of dwarf marsh-dwellers discovered in British New Guinea or Papua, but assumed now extinct.
+It was claimed by a colonial administrator of British New Guinea that Agaiambo or Agaumbu was also the name of a population of marsh-dwellers.
 In his annual report for 1904 the acting administrator of British New Guinea stated that on a visit he paid to their district he saw six males and four females.
 The Agaiambo lived in huts erected on piles in the lakes and marshes.
-Dwarfish in stature but broadly built, they were remarkable for the shortness of their legs.
-They lived almost entirely in their dug-out canoes or wading in the water.
+Short in stature but broadly built, he said that they were remarkable for the shortness of their legs.
+Their food was said to consist of sago, the roots of the water-lily and fish.
+The official also made the very strange claim that they lived almost entirely in their dug-out canoes or wading in the water.
+This seems highly improbable.In features, colour and hair they closely resembled true Melanesians.

-Their food consisted of sago, the roots of the water-lily and fish.
-The Agaiambo are believed to have been formerly numerous, but had suffered from the raids of their cannibalistic Papuan neighbours.
-In features, colour and hair they closely resembled true Melanesians.
+The official wrote that the Agaiambo were formerly numerous, but had suffered from the raids of their cannibalistic Papuan neighbours.
+There is no evidence for these claims.